For One Black Woman, the Opportunity Gap Means A Lifetime Loss of Nearly $1M

 Both women have the same education; they work in the same department, at the same location — all the factors that their employer said went into how employees are paid and promoted were the same.
 The only difference is how old they were when they got promoted.

-The Black employee was promoted into the role at an older age, which means her lifetime earnings will be $979,866 less — nearly $1 million less — than her white colleague’s.
+The Black employee was promoted into the role at an older age, which means the racial wage gap will cause her lifetime earnings to be $979,866 less — nearly $1 million less — than her white colleague’s.

 These pay discrepancies drive America’s racial wealth gap, which only compounds across generations of inequality.